JDGrimes/wp-l10n-validator/README.md

   calls, etc., where there should just be an encapsed string– and that all required arguments are present.
 * Makes sure the expected textdomain(s) are always used
-* As a side, it also checks that no l10n functions are deprecated.
+* As a side effect, it also checks that no l10n functions are deprecated.

 Installation
 ------------

 **Requires:** PHP 5.3 or later.

-Download or check out the package.
+Download a zip or clone the repo.
 Add the `/bin` directory to your `$PATH` (or use `/path/to/wp-l10n-validator/bin/wp-l10n-validator` instead of just `wp-l10n-validator` in your commands.